-Willing provider: Insurer failed to comply with a state's any-willing-provider law.
+Willing provider: Insurer failed to comply with a state's "any willing provider" law.

 Participating provider availability: Because an in-network provider wasn’t available, a claim processed at the out-of-network benefit level should be reprocessed as an in-network claim.

-Unsatisfactory settlement/offer: Insurer's payment or settlement offer less than the amount expected by the insured or claimant.
+Unsatisfactory settlement/offer: Insurer's payment or settlement offer was less than the amount expected by the insured or claimant.

 Pre-existing condition: Insurer improperly denied a claim or excluded coverage based on a pre-existing condition.

 Medical necessity denial: Insurer improperly denied covered services as not medically necessary.

 Fraud: A claim-related deception or unfair practice by a third party, resulting in unfair financial or compensable gain.

 Post-claim underwriting: Inappropriate reclassification of a risk after a claim.
 An insurer may be trying to reduce or eliminate the amount of loss by rescinding the policy, excluding certain risks or increasing the premium.

 Subrogation: Improper subrogation activity by insurer.